 Here is a list of the families we have featured:

-Their son is named for Ehud Barak.
-Their daughter, for Martin Luther King.
+4. Alina & Scott Wickham: Their son is named for Ehud Barak.
+Their daughter, for Martin Luther King, Jr.

-What happens when your future husband offers to bring a challah to your parent’s seder?
+8. Laura Robby & Shawn Gaiero: What happens when your future non-Jewish husband offers to bring a challah to your parent’s seder?

-There isn’t much Jewish life outside of Shanghai, so on Passover, they made their own matzahs.
+13. Ben & Meida Tolsky: There isn’t much Jewish life in their area of China, so on Passover, they made their own matzah.

-Sometimes they brought their menorahs or matzahs to Christmas and Easter at Grandma’s.
+14. Adina Kay-Gross & Family: Sometimes they brought their menorahs or matzah to Christmas and Easter at Grandma’s.

 This series was made possible in part by the UJA-Federation of New York.